M4ikel79/Learn-Vim-Neovim/README.md

 ## Viewing the help locally
 - Text help files: open directly in Vim/Neovim with :help {tag} after generating helptags.
-- HTML files: open in any browser.
+- HTML files: open in any browser or use live-server as recommended above.
 - Quick search: use grep or ripgrep inside the repo:
 ```
 rg "search-term" .